asyakap/journal/readme.md

 ## Description

-_This webpage takes user's input for Journal, counts vowels and consonants and outputs first 8 words of the entry._
+_Practice webpacks.
+This webpage takes user's input for Journal, counts vowels and consonants and outputs first 8 words of the entry._

 ## Setup/Installation Requirements